Content Ops

 Product teams don’t need to wait for documentation to be complete to release the product.
 Documentation teams can take the lead, giving extra prerelease prep time to marketing and sales.

-Content Deliverability Enhances Hardware Documentation
+Pitching Content Delivery for Hardware Documentation

 You’re a medical device manufacturer with a product that doesn’t see many updates.
 While the product remains relatively stable and doesn’t change much over time, it’s a complex product with customer support as a significant cost center.
 The support staff and the documentation team exist in silos; the technical communication team focuses on compliance, while support concentrates on customer service.